Kenneth-Kipchumba/Prank/README.md

 ## Setup

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+Copy `env` to `.env` and tailor it to suit your app, specifically the baseURL and the database settings.

 ## Important Change with index.php

-Configure your web server to "point" to the project's *public* folder, and not to its root.
+Configure your web server to "point" to the project's **public** folder, and **not** to its root.
 A better practice would be to configure a virtual host to point there.
 A poor practice would be to point your web server to the project root and expect to enter *public/...*, which will expose the app's  logic.

 **Please read the user guide for a better explanation of how CodeIgniter 4 works!**